patternfly/patternfly-elements/docs/content/theme/color-palette.md

  - **Information**: Charts, graphs, and wayfinding elements
  - **Hierarchy**: Showing structured order through color and typography

-We've exposed 3 color variants for this design system to represent your brand:
+We've exposed 2 color variants for this design system to represent your brand:

  - Base
- - Complement
  - Accent

-These colors are used throughout PatternFly Elements, but **accent is the color which should stand out the most**.
-For example, if your brand colors are navy, orange, and medium gray, you'll want to set orange as the accent color.
+These colors are used throughout PatternFly Elements, and **accent is the color which should stand out the most**.
+For example, if your brand colors are orange and medium gray, you'll want to set orange as the accent color.
 You'll see it appear on primary level call-to-action buttons and other elements that need to have more weight in the visual heirarchy of the page.

+UI colors are meant to provide basic colors for other page elements besides links and body text.

-If you are overriding these colors, you can do so by setting the CSS variables to have new values in the stylesheet of your page or app, like this:
+If you are overriding these colors, you can do so by setting the CSS variables to have new values in the stylesheet of your page or app.
+You'll want to override the color itself, but also the corresponding hover variant and text color (that would be used if there was text on top of this color, like a button):

 ```css
 :root {